ilanschnell/bitarray/doc/reference.rst

    The ``value`` may also be a sub-bitarray.
 In this case non-overlapping occurrences are counted within ``[start:stop]`` (``step`` must be 1).

-   New in version 1.1.0: optional start and stop arguments.
+   New in version 1.1.0: optional start and stop arguments

-   New in version 2.3.7: optional step argument.
+   New in version 2.3.7: optional step argument

-   New in version 2.9: add non-overlapping sub-bitarray count.
+   New in version 2.9: add non-overlapping sub-bitarray count

 ``decode(code, /)`` -> iterator